cegeka/Cegeka-Spring-Course/06-validation/exercise.md

 3. Teams also have to submit the 'dives' they will attempt to perform during the championship.
 They can later update them.
 After creating a dive, it will be assigned an ID by the system, so it knows which dive it should update when the update call is used.
 When creating a dive, we should validate if the difficulty is between 5 and 10 and if the name is not null.
-When updating we should also check if the id is not null.
+When updating we should check if the difficulty is between 7 and 10.
 Validate this at domain level.
 4. Registrations from Russia and Lichtenstein are to be denied.
 5. After some previous incidents, registrations from North-Korea and Peru are no longer allowed to bring any entourage with them.